microsoft/WebTemplateStudio/src/extension/README.md

 - **Frameworks**: First, which frameworks do you want to use for your frontend and backend?
 We currently support three frameworks for frontend: _[React](https://reactjs.org/)_, _[Angular](https://angular.io/)_, _[Vue.js](https://vuejs.org/)_ and two frameworks for backend: _[Node](https://nodejs.org/en/)_, _[Flask](http://flask.pocoo.org/)_.
 We also provide a dependency checker to make sure you have the required version of Node and/or Python installed.
 - **App pages**: Next, to accelerate app creation, we provide a number of app page templates that you can use to add common UI pages into your new app.
 The current page templates include: _blank page_, common layouts (*e.g., master detail) and pages that implement common patterns (*e.g., grid, list).
 Using the wizard, add as many of the pages as you need, providing a name for each one, and we'll generate them for you.
-- **Cloud Services**: Lastly, you specify which Azure cloud services you want to use, and we'll build out the framework for the services into your app including tagging 'TODO' items.
-Currently supported services cover storage (_Azure Cosmos DB_), and compute (_Azure Functions_).
+- **Cloud Services**: Lastly, you specify which Azure cloud services you want to use, and we'll build out the framework for the services into your app.
+Currently supported services cover storage (_Azure Cosmos DB_), and hosting (_Azure App Service_).

 Once you make the selections you want and click generate, you can quickly extend the generated code.